-- 1. Where an appeal remains outstanding the parties may jointly apply for a consent order where they consider appropriate. - 2.
-Application must be in writing and include: - the appeal number - the existing entry in the list (rateable value, description and address) - full details of the names of the parties - the date(s) and amounts of any reduction together with the entry (if different) that the list is to revert to if a temporary reduction is sought - 3.
-No hearing will be necessary. - 4.
-The application will be considered by a Senior Member. - 5.
-The order will dispose of proceedings. - 6.
-The Tribunal does not need to provide reasons for either making the order or deciding not to.
+- 1) Where an appeal remains outstanding the parties may jointly apply for a consent order where they consider appropriate. - 2) Application must be in writing and include: - the appeal number - the existing entry in the list (rateable value, description and address) - full details of the names of the parties - the revised entry and the effective date or effective period, if it is a temporary reduction, that is sought. - 3) No hearing will be necessary. - 4) The application will be considered by a Senior Member. - 5) Where the application seeks a determination that is not relevant to the ground(s) of the proposal, it will be rejected. - 6) The order will dispose of proceedings. - 7) The Tribunal does not need to provide reasons for either making the order or deciding not to.